genedan/cl-practitioners-guide/chapter_3/package_management.rst

 large portions of v1 and calls the new spreadsheet v2.
 At some future point the actuary may find out that they cannot make v3 without revisiting v1 while at the same time using the newer features found in v2.
 This creates and awkward situation where project history is no unclear without awkward workarounds.
-On the other hand, designing a modular package with a language like R or Python, along with using the conflict resolution and checkout features of Git, avoids these issues.
+On the other hand, designing a modular package with a language like R or Python, along with using the conflict resolution and checkout features of a version control system, avoids these issues.

+Examples of popular version control systems are Git, Subversion, and Mercurial.
+Of these, we would recommend the use of Git due to the large social community that has evolved around it since its inception.
+For more information about Git, including some of its basic commands, please refer to the :ref:`section on Git <Git and Version Control Management>` later in this chapter.

 Hosting
 -------